joelsa/kicad-hide-references-plugin/README.md

 ## Installation

 To install, just move the hide_references folder to your KiCad Plugin space, as with any other KiCad Plugin.

+## Usage

+Just click the icon in the toolbar, if no icon is shown, activate under Preferences in PcbNew.

+The plugin will hide all references.
+If all references are hidden, the will be made visible again, in order to be able to quickly check positioning or correctness.